pwilmart/PAW_pipeline/docs/histo_GUI.md

 This approach was first described in [this publication](https://link.springer.com/article/10.1007/s12177-009-9042-6) from 2009.
 Support for accurate masses and better FDR control for modifications were motivations for the GUI application.
 In a departure from most other methods, accurate mass information is used to first distinguish correct from incorrect matches and create conditional score histograms.
 The order of filter steps matter.
 Understanding this approach is best done by analyzing data.
 It is intuitive in practice, but challenging to describe out of context.

+### Step-by-step Example, continued

-We will continue our analysis of the yeast data (PRIDE [PXD002875](https://www.ebi.ac.uk/pride/archive/projects/PXD002875)) from Paulo, O'Connell, Gaun, and Gygi:
+This is analysis of a public dataset (PRIDE [PXD002875](https://www.ebi.ac.uk/pride/archive/projects/PXD002875)) from Paulo, O'Connell, Gaun, and Gygi:

 > Paulo, J.A., O’Connell, J.D., Gaun, A. and Gygi, S.P., 2015.
 Proteome-wide quantitative multiplexed profiling of protein expression: carbon-source dependency in Saccharomyces cerevisiae.
 Molecular biology of the cell, 26(22), pp.4063-4074.

+There were 24 RAW files of yeast grown in three different carbon sources.
+It was a 3x3 (9-plex) TMT experiment done with the SPS MS3 (MultiNotch) method.

 **Application overview:**
 - load Comet results